XxHiroTTVxX/aniflame-api/src/proxies/README.md

 The original source code for the proxy functionalities can be found in the `Anify` project, under the `anify-backend` repository.
 The specific files related to proxy functionalities are located in the `src/proxies` directory.
 The key files include:

-- `checkProxies.ts`: Contains the logic for checking the availability and functionality of proxies.
 - `scrapeProxies.ts`: Implements the scraping of proxies from web pages.

 ## Integration into `aniflame-api`